WWE SuperCard: Team People's Champion Challenge (discontinued)

-Campaign Mode is an always-on, single-player experience that pits you against a track of opponents that gradually increase in difficulty and intensity.
-As you progress through Campaign mode, you’ll need to come up with crafty solutions to beat different challenges presented to you along the way.
+Campaign Mode is an always-on, single-player experience that pits the player against a track of opponents that gradually increase in difficulty and intensity.
+As the player progresses through Campaign mode, the player must come up with crafty solutions to beat different challenges presented to the player along the way.

 Campaign Mode is structured in a system of Stages, Bosses, and Maps.
-As you enter your Campaign, you’ll begin in the Rookie Map.
+At the beginning of the Campaign, the player begins in the Rookie Map.
 Rookie is the first of three maps– those being Rookie, Amateur, and Pro.
-In each map you’ll encounter 12 Bosses, and 84 total Stages.
-As you complete each stage or boss, you’ll collect anywhere from 1-3 Stars, depending on your performance in the ring.
-You don’t need to play each stage perfectly to progress to the next one, but you will need to collect all of the available stars in a map to progress to the next map.
-This means that to advance, it may be more valuable for you to chase perfect matches than to simply win as many as possible.
+In each map, the player encounters 12 Bosses and 84 total Stages.
+As they complete each stage or boss, the player collects 1-3 Stars depending on their performance in the ring.
+All available stars in a map must be collected to advance to the next map.

-Campaign works off of a variant of WILD Mode, presenting a straightforward but ever-varying challenge in each new stage.
+Campaign works off of a variant of WILD Mode, presenting a challenge in each new stage.

 Seasons

 Season 1

 On 14 August, 2014, WWE SuperCard officially released on IOS and Android.
-WWE SuperCard is a battle card game where you would battle based on stats.
+WWE SuperCard is a battle card game where the player would battle based on stats.
 The first season had 9 tiers Common, Uncommon, Rare, Super Rare, Ultra Rare, Epic, Legendary, Survivor and WrestleMania.